Al-Nafuur/Local-PlusStore/README.md

  - "My Recently Played ROMs"
  - Text file reading
  - ZIP/tar file unpacking
- - High Score Club list
+ - High Score Club leaderboard
  - PlusCart chat
+ - List of users online

 Some of these feature might be added later, but most don't make sense in a local environment.